Pashto media: Pashto Academy

-Pashto newspapers and magazines
+Newspapers and magazines

-Mahmud Tarzi, standing next to his wife, was one of Afghanistan's greatest intellectuals.
-He is known as the father of Afghan journalism.

 Syed Rahat Zakheili was not only a novelist and fiction writer of Pashto language, but Pashto first journalist who through journalism served the Pashto literature.
 To develop the Pashto literature, he started a weekly newspaper.
 Afghan and appreciated the Pashto poets and writers through the weekly.
 Unlike other language newspapers, Pashto journalism started to develop Pashto literature, so we can easily say that there was a strong link between Pashto literature and Pashto journalism and the journalism started to help develop the Pashto literature.
 The editor of the weekly, Afghan was Syed Abdullah Shah Kaka Khiel.
 Before Afghan Pashto journalism existed, but not in a regular and disciplined way.
 For instance, Al Jihad, a one-page newspaper owned by Abdul Ghaffar Peshawari used to be published under the editorship of Ghazi Abdul Ghafoor of Swat.
 Haji Sab Torakzai established a Litho press (printing press) in Tribal areas in 1915 during the ‘Jihad’ against Britain.
 Through this press, special kinds of pamphlets against Britain used to publish and distributed among the people of the tribal areas.
 Similarly, Al Mujahid was another Pashto newspaper that started publishing in 1923 under the editorship of Maulvi Muhammad Bashir.
 This newspaper also used to publish in the tribal areas and printed material against Britain.
 Zalmi Pashtoon was another daily newspaper which used to publish in 1933 and Hamdard Afghan published in 1929 under the editor ship of Khan Mir Hilali.
 During these days, Mohammad Nawaz Khatak started Watan which was a weekly newspaper.

 Wahdat and Khabroona are the two main dailies from Peshawar, Pakistan.
 Wahdat started its publication in the 1980s during the Afghan war for the purpose to create a link between Pashtoons living on the Pakistan–Afghanistan border.
 Daily Qudrat is the only Pashto daily published in Quetta, Pakistan.
 Weekly newspaper BADLOON published by Mardan Editor Muhammad Zaman Adil in the Association of Writer Hands Media Group.

-Pashto Online News Networks
+Online news networks

 Pashto Press Germany is also the first Pashto News website which is covering the Pashtuns Afghan Diaspora in Germany, and Provides news, articles, and Pashto & German Languages.
 Pashto Press Germany was founded by Noor Badshah Yousafzai in March 2016.